Summer Vinson

 Summer Anne Hill Vinson

-Summer Hill-Vinson teaches writing and media law courses, and she especially enjoys helping students become more effective communicators for wherever life takes them.
+Summer Hill-Vinson teaches writing and journalism courses, and she enjoys helping students become effective communicators for wherever life takes them.

 Biography